Kidney Early Evaluation Program (KEEP)

 Tests?
 The following will be provided to you at the screening:

-- Blood and urine tests for signs of diabetes and kidney disease including:
+- Blood tests for signs of diabetes and kidney disease including:

 - Blood glucose (blood sugar)